 So what on earth is a ghost kitchen?
 Is it a collection of ghosts and witches that come out on Halloween and cook up some potions?
 Is it haunted kitchens in old manner houses?
 Neither is correct, not even remotely.

 A ghost kitchen, or cloud kitchen, is a relatively modern business approach to the food industry.
-A ghost kitchen is a kitchen often in large cities that are used only for a delivery business.
-It is merely a kitchen with no seating, no waiters, no hosts, just chefs and delivery drivers.
-The food is made then shipped out to people nearby.
+A ghost kitchen is a kitchen often in large cities that is used only for a delivery business.
+It is merely a kitchen with no seating, waiters and hosts, but just chefs and delivery drivers.
+The food is made and then shipped out to people nearby.

-Now, this concept truly only works well in large cities with a large number of people wanting delivery.
+Now, this concept only works well in large cities, with many people wanting delivery.
 It would not work in a rural town with only a few people ordering delivery.

-One of the notable businesses that rents out these ghost kitchen spaces are Cloud Kitchen, founded by the former Uber CEO Travis Kalanick in 2016.
+One of the notable businesses that rent out these ghost kitchen spaces is Cloud Kitchen, founded by the former Uber CEO Travis Kalanick in 2016.
 So indeed, if someone so successful has invested in these kitchens, they must be a great idea... maybe.

 Does this sound like a good idea?
 Perhaps, perhaps not.
-I see pros and cons across this idea.
-So let's jump straight in and see how these new ghost kitchens may alter the hospitality industry.
+I see the pros and cons of this idea.
+So let's jump in and see how these new ghost kitchens may alter the hospitality industry.

 With a ghost kitchen, you only get the food side.
-There is no ambiance, other than your house, no server, other than the delivery driver, so in a way, a ghost kitchen can not be comparable to a restaurant.
-It is better compared to a grocery store that can deliver pre-made meals at a higher quality.
+There is no ambiance other than your house and no server other than the delivery driver, so in a way, a ghost kitchen can not be comparable to a restaurant.
+It is better compared to a grocery store that can deliver pre-made meals at a seemingly higher quality.

 So you'd think that with losing the hospitality side, your food may be cheaper.
-You don't have to pay for a large restaurant, don't have to pay servers, front of house managers, etc. But this often isn't the case; these kitchens will usually charge restaurant prices and slap on a nice delivery fee.
+You don't have to pay for a large restaurant, don't have pay servers, front-of-house managers, etc. But this often isn't the case; these kitchens will usually charge restaurant prices and slap on a nice delivery fee.
 So now I have to pay the same restaurant price for the ambiance of my house.

 But wait, there is so much more.
 The quality of food won't be the same.
-You will get food within about five minutes of it being cooked in a restaurant- I hope.
-This amount could be much longer, especially if you live further from a restaurant.
+The hope is that you will get food within about five minutes of being cooked in a restaurant.
+This amount could be much longer, especially if you live further from the kitchen.
 Then there is the plating quality—a lovely white plate, a beautiful and colorful dish plated to perfection... in a restaurant.
 You're not going to get that experience in delivery.
 You'll get your nice cardboard or styrofoam box, which completely ruins the experience!

-So just from that, can you tell I'm not a huge fan of food delivery and, therefore, ghost kitchens?
-I want my food hot, plated nicely, not stolen from, and the restaurant's hospitality ambiance.
+So, can you tell I'm not a huge fan of food delivery and, therefore, ghost kitchens?
+I want my food and to be hot, plated nicely, not stolen and with the ambiance and hospitality of a restaurant.

 My Message to You

-Though there are some promising signs for ghost kitchens, I fear that delivery encourages people to eat at home and not cook.
-Food brings people together, and so does the act of cooking with others and being around others in a restaurant.
+Though there are some promising signs of ghost kitchens, I fear that delivery encourages people to eat at home and not cook.
+Food brings people together, as does cooking with others and being around others in a restaurant.

 So my message to you is this.
 Cook and eat with those around you at home.
-When it is safe to do so, support your local restaurants and servers by going into a restaurant and experiencing the ambiance, these restaurants work hard to deliver.
+When it is safe, support your local restaurants and servers by going into a restaurant and experiencing the ambiance these restaurants work hard to deliver.
 With that being said, Ghost kitchens are an exciting concept.
-Still, they lack many aspects that food so rightfully needs to be respected: served hot and plated masterfully while being served by a waiter in the perfect ambiance.'
+Still, they lack many aspects that food so rightfully needs to be respected: served hot and plated masterfully while served by a waiter in the perfect ambiance.

 “The Flying Chef”